 We have two options for seating in the main hall depending on your requirements:

 To reach the raised platform, customers are required to climb two steps or use the ramp which is brought out at the start and end of the gig.
 We apologise that when the hall is full, the ramp cannot be brought out which limits the accessibility of our venue.

 To ensure that wheelchair users can access the toilet, leave the venue in an emergency and obtain drinks from the bar, we recommend that you bring two essential companions to accompany and assist you down the two steps, if required.
 Essential companions may enter free of charge, please refer to the section on companions below for more information.

 Booths run along one side of the hall on a raised platform and up on the balcony.
 To reach the balcony, customers must climb a staircase (see below).
-Depending on your needs, we can provide a booth on the main floor or on the balcony.
+Depending on your needs, we can provide a raised booth on the main floor or on the balcony.
 Please note the view of the stage may restricted from the booths if seated.
 The balcony booths are ideas for customers who require additional space yet are mobile enough to climb up and down stairs when required.
 Please contact email@example.com to arrange a booth.

 Strictly over 18’s.
 Please bring ID.
 Management reserve all rights.

 Under 16’s must be accompanied by an adult.
 Please bring ID.
 Management reserve all rights.